emrecanatas/screen-time-vs-social-activities/README.md

 -  Performed in-depth EDA and hypothesis testing
 -  Generated multiple visualizations across behavior & context
 -  Included environmental effects (weather)
--  Applied machine learning with interpretable model
+-  Applied both linear and ensemble machine learning models with interpretable results

 ## Interpretation
-Although the model employed was a basic linear regression, it still yielded meaningful insights.
-The relationship between screen time and social activity proved to be statistically significant and moderately strong, even with minimal features.
-This suggests that screen time alone carries predictive value for offline social engagement.
-Rainy days, as expected, were also associated with slight decreases in social activity; however, the impact of weather was less pronounced than that of screen usage.
-Overall, the model validated the initial hypothesis and demonstrated that behavioral data, even with simple models, can offer valuable patterns when paired with contextual features like environmental conditions.
+Although the initial model employed was a basic linear regression, it yielded meaningful insights.
+The relationship between screen time and social activity proved to be statistically significant and moderately strong, even with minimal features — suggesting that screen time alone carries predictive value for offline engagement.
+To build on these insights, a Random Forest Regressor was also implemented.
+While the R² score was lower, the model demonstrated lower overall prediction error (MAE and MSE), suggesting improved absolute accuracy despite less generalization.
+This contrast highlights the trade-off between interpretability and flexibility in machine learning approaches.
+Rainy days, as expected, were associated with slight decreases in social activity, though their effect remained weaker than that of screen exposure.
+Overall, the models validated the initial hypothesis and demonstrated that behavioral data — when paired with contextual features like environmental conditions — can offer valuable patterns, even in small datasets.

 ## Tools & Technologies
 - **Language:** Python